 Asking some key questions before admitting to a clinic can help you get a sense for what life is like in treatment, before committing.

 Factors such as previous detoxes, history of relapse, amount and duration of intake, and others, will determine how long the detox stage of treatment takes.
 Getting clear of the physical effects of alcohol or substance misuse in detox could take 3-6 days, for lighter use cases.
-Others may take 7 days or longer.
-This level of variance between individuals is very normal.
+Sometimes, detox will last much longer.
+Clinic staff understand this.

 - Do I take part in daily activities even during detox?